-The eVisitor visa subclass 651 is available for citizens of European Countries online, while citizens of 9 non-European countries can instead apply for the ETA Australia (subclass 601) online.
+The eVisitor visa subclass 651 is available for citizens of European Countries online, while nationals of 8 non-European countries (United States, Canada, Brunei, Hong Kong, Japan, Malaysia, Singapore and South Korea) can instead apply for the ETA Australia (subclass 601) online.

-Citizens traveling for tourism or business who are not eligible for eVisitor and ETA online can apply for an Australia visitor visa from a consulate or embassy.
+Citizens travelling for tourism or business who are not eligible for eVisitor and ETA online can apply for an Australia visitor visa from a consulate or embassy.

-It’s necessary to meet the Australia visa requirements before applying for the Australian 651 visa.
-All applicants will be required to have a passport valid for at least 3 months from entry date to Australia, from an eVisitor-eligible country.
+It is necessary to meet the Australia visa requirements before applying for the Australian 651 visa.
+All applicants will be required to have a passport valid for at least 3 months from the entry date to Australia, issued by an eVisitor-eligible country.

-To apply for eVisitor Australia through the Australia visa application online, applicants must complete a form with their full name, address and phone number, as well as all the data from the passport information page, including country of birth, passport number and expiry date.
+To request the eVisitor visa for Australia through the Australia visa application online, petitioners must complete a form with their full name, address and phone number, as well as all the data from the passport information page, including country of birth, passport number and expiry date.

 Before the eVisitor can be approved, the applicant will also have to meet the Health and Character requirements for Australia.
 These involve not having a health condition that poses a public risk or burden to the Australian community, and not having a serious criminal record or having served jail time.

-Additional family members cannot be included in an individual’s application.
+Additional family members cannot be included in an individual’s visa request.
 A separate application must be made for each family member who requires the Australia eVisitor, including those listed on the applicant’s passport.

-The eVisitor visa Australia allows the traveler a stay for tourism to:
+The eVisitor visa for Australia allows its holder a stay for tourism to: